 $40 per session per child (optional) Click here

 NSAA rental skis are available on a first-come basis.
 Parents must provide boots and poles for their children.
-If renting NSAA skies, please provide NNN binding boots and any salesperson can steer you toward the correct boot.
+If renting NSAA skis, please provide boots compatible with NNN bindings.
+Any salesperson can steer you toward the correct boot if you let them know they need to be NNN’s.
 NSAA rental skis are combination skis—they work for both diagonal and skate skiing, but if you want high performance skis for an advanced skier they may not be appropriate.

 Junior Nordic provides kick wax for when the kids are skiing classic technique.
 When the Otters, Wolverines and Hawks switch from classic to skate technique, the kick wax must be cleaned off the skis.
 We have wax remover at all of the venues, but you can also do this at home, with wax remover and a plastic scraper and rag or paper towel.